-Significance before Mitigation Mitigation Measures Significance after Mitigation Less than None.
-Less than Significant Significant Less than None.
-Less than Significant Significant Potentially Significant Less than Significant with Implementation Measure: Policy H-1.1.4: The Town shall encourage the preservation of unique paleontological resources.
+Impacts Significance before Mitigation Mitigation Measures Significance after Mitigation 4.7 Geology, Soils, Mineral Resources, and Less than None.
+Less than Paleontological Resources Significant Significant Impact 4.7-3.
+Be located on expansive soil, creating substantial direct or indirect risks to life or property?
+4.7 Geology, Soils, Mineral Resources, and Less than None.
+Less than Paleontological Resources Significant Significant Impact 4.7-4.
+Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? · D 4.7 Geology, Soils, Mineral Resources, and Potentially Mitigation Measure 4.7-5: The proposed 2040 General Plan Less than Paleontological Resources Significant should be revised to include the following new Policy and Significant with Mitigation Impact 4.7-5.
+Directly or indirectly destroy a unique Implementation Measure: IVIILIgation paleontological resource or site?
+Policy H-1.1.4: The Town shall encourage the preservation of unique paleontological resources.
 Implementation Measure H-1.1.4.1: For development of new land uses (except for single-lot residential development) subject to the California Environmental Quality Act that could have impacts related to unique paleontological resources, such as where construction activities would occur within the Mehrten or Ione Formations, or Older Alluvium, the project applicant shall provide a site-specific analysis of the project's potential to damage or destroy unique paleontological resources, and measures designed to protect unique paleontological resources, as needed and appropriate.
-Such measures may include, but are not limited to, construction worker personnel training, periodic monitoring during construction activities, stopping work within 50 feet of any fossil that is discovered, evaluation of the fossil by a qualified Mitigation before Mitigation Less than Significant Less than Significant before MitigationMitigation MeasuresLess than SignificantNone.Less than SignificantNone.Potentially SignificantMitigation Measure 4.7-5: The proposed 2040 General Plan should be revised to include the following new Policy and Implementation Measure: Policy H-1.1.4: The Town shall encourage the preservation of unique paleontological resources.
-Implementation Measure H-1.1.4.1: Eor development of new land uses (except for single-lot residential development) subject to the California Environmental Quality Act that could have impacts related to unique paleontological resources, such as where construction activities would occur within the Mehrten or Ione Formations, or Older Alluvium, the project applicant shall provide a site-specific analysis of the project's potential to damage or destroy unique paleontological resources, and measures designed to protect unique paleontological resources, as needed and appropriate.
-Such measures may include, but are not limited to, construction worker personnel training, periodic monitoring during construction activities, stopping work within 50 feet of any fossil that is
+Such measures may include, but are not limited to, construction worker personnel training, periodic monitoring during construction activities, stopping work within 50 feet of any fossil that is discovered, evaluation of the fossil by a qualified paleontologist, and proper recordation and curation of the specimen.